 The storm subsided but nowhere could the sisters be found.
 Instead, two islands emerged at the point where they had drowned.
 Originally named Subar Laut (3.9 hectares) & Subar Darat (1.7 hectares), these two tiny islands are now known as Sisters' Islands.
 It is said that each year on the very day the islands were formed, there will always be storms and rain.

 There were once two great warriors locked in a fierce battle at sea.
 Many people died and the blue seas slowly became polluted with human blood, upsetting the Jinns at the bottom of the ocean.
 In anger, one powerful Jinn created a whirlpool and sucked the two warriors deep into the sea to drown them.
 Undeterred, they continued their battle.

 Suddenly, the Jinn sprayed water onto one of them.
 The other warrior, seeing his opponent blinded, thrust his sword into his abdomen.
 At the same time, the wounded warrior forced his sword into the other man.
 Both collapsed and died.

 The gods felt it was wrong for the seas' spirits to interfere in human affairs, so the Jinn transformed the two warriors into islets so that their spirits could live on.
 As one of the warriors was smaller than the other, his islet was known as Pulau Hantu Kecil, while the larger one was named Pulau Hantu Besar.

-For overnight camping on Sisters' Islands and Pulau Hantu, please write to the Executive (Southern Islands Management), Sentosa, fax us on 62750161, or email email@example.com with your name and contact number, choice of island, camping dates, and the number of campers wishing to stay.
+For overnight camping on Sisters' Islands and Pulau Hantu, please obtain prior approval (7 working days) from the Executive (Southern Islands Management), Sentosa, fax us on 62750161, or email email@example.com with your name and contact number, choice of island, camping dates, and the number of campers wishing to stay.
 A camping permit will be issued for checking by the Marine Police.
 Please bring along your own camping equipment.